Lifestyle

 “My workshops are designed with the idea of encouraging people to build a lasting relationship with their garments.
 I usually teach techniques of visible mending, appliqué, patchwork and embroidery.
 These are some wonderful methods through which you can add personal touches to your garments, spruce them up, fix them and make them last.
 Most of my students usually have no prior experience with stitching and embroidery — my youngest was an enthusiastic 10-year-old.
 Now, when they share pictures of how interestingly they’ve used what I taught them, it is extremely gratifying.”

-Beta, what have you planned for the future?’ remains the quintessential ‘adult’ question of our teens that plagued us with self-doubt and left us trembling with excitement in equal measure.
-For the children today, the same question brings forth a different brand of anxiety, dread and hopelessness — will there be enough water to drink or clean air to breathe when they reach adulthood?
-Will the oceans be filled to the brim with plastic, will they be in a perpetual war for natural resources?
+Beta, what have you planned for the future?” remains the quintessential “adult” question of our teens that plagued us with self-doubt and left us trembling with excitement in equal measure.
+For children today, the same question brings forth a different brand of anxiety, dread and hopelessness — will there be enough water to drink or clean air to breathe later on in life?
+Will the oceans be filled to the brim with plastic, will there be in a perpetual war for natural resources?
 Many on the cusp of adulthood are finding that the direction of their education and career is being steered by ecological concerns.
 While the world leaders are stocking up on war ammunition, youngsters, like this 16-year-old student, have jumped up to fight the government’s inertia and corporations’ ill will that are causing one climate disaster after another.
 The 11th-standard student started the Plant A Million Trees campaign in 2016.
-Three years and several campaigns later, Dubey hasn’t given up and is standing up against multinationals and e-commerce giants like Flipkart and Amazon for excessive use of single-use plastic, polluting air and water and placing future generations in jeopardy.
+Three years and several campaigns later, Dubey hasn’t given up and is standing up against multinationals and e-commerce giants like Flipkart and Amazon for excessive use of single-use plastic, polluting air and water — thereby placing future generations in jeopardy.

 “In 2016, I sold my golf kit to fund the Plant A Million Trees initiative.
-A couple of months back I started another campaign to distribute seeds, for which I sold my PlayStation.
+A couple of months back, I started another campaign to distribute seeds, for which I sold my PlayStation.
 Mostly I use my pocket money for the campaigns.
-After class 10, I wanted to focus on environmental science, but I thought that to help others I have to be successful, and in order to achieve success, I have to study what I am good at.
-I have been interested in computer science since an early age and I decided to specialise in it.
+After class 10, I wanted to focus on environmental science but I thought that to help others, I have to be successful, and in order to achieve success, I have to study what I am good at.
+I have been interested in computer science from an early age and I decided to specialise in it.
 It’s a tough course, and I only manage a few hours in a week for the environmental campaigns.
-Both are very important to me and it gets difficult to balance.
+Both are very important to me and it gets difficult to balance the two.
 Someday, perhaps, I will combine both.
 My cousin and I are, in fact, in the process of making an app that accounts for carbon emissions.”

 “My biggest fear is that if we continue to turn a blind eye to climate change, then the day is not far when there will be civil strife over natural resources like pure air and clean water.
 The underprivileged will suffer due to the extreme weather conditions and the lack of clean water.
-They will suffocate thanks to the polluted air while the privileged classes continue to avoid the immediate consequences of climate change by using air conditioners, air and water purifiers, masks, oxygen bars, etc. Primarily, the governments and leaders have failed us as they hid the real facts from the people and refused to take any action to stop or reduce the effects of climate change.”
+They will suffocate thanks to the polluted air while the privileged classes continue to avoid the immediate consequences of climate change by using air conditioners, air and water purifiers, masks, oxygen bars, etc.”

 “It makes me very angry that the governments and corporations have no regard for climate change policies.
 The Indian government is not ready to do anything, and the corporations go scot-free despite using single-use plastics, releasing pollutants, etc. It is frustrating that the government doesn’t care about the citizens.
 I filed a petition in the National Green Tribunal (NGT) against excess plastic packaging by Amazon and Flipkart.
 These companies are supposed to adhere to the Plastic Waste Management Rules of 2016, but they continue to use excess plastic because the government is not strict enough to enforce those rules.
 Hopefully, there will be a positive outcome in our next hearing in December or January.”

 “A recent series I watched on Netflix, called The 100, is about a nuclear apocalypse that makes our planet uninhabitable.
 Post-apocalyptic survivors take refuge in a space station for close to a century, after which they try to return to Earth.
-We don’t have the kind of advanced technology which would allow us to live in a spaceship if we were to face a disaster like that — and we could.
-The only option for us is to save Earth because there is no spaceship or planet B. This is our only home.”
+We don’t have the kind of advanced technology which would allow us to live in a spaceship if we were to face a disaster like that — and we should face it.
+The only option for us is to work towards saving our planet because there is no spaceship or planet B. This is our only home.”